bbchallenge/bbchallenge/src/routes/story.md

 <TmSimulator/>

+A more detailed simulator is available at <a href="https://turingmachine.io" target="_blank">https://turingmachine.io</a>.
+Here is the code of the above machine in their format:
+<pre>{ theCode }</pre>

 <a id="space-time-diagrams"></a>

 #### Space-time diagrams

-Space-time diagrams provide a condensed way to visualise the behavior of a machine.
+Space-time diagrams provide a condensed way to visualise the behavior of Turing machines.
 The space-time diagram of a machine is a 2D image where the i<sup>th</sup> row represents the memory tape of the machine at the i<sup>th</sup> iteration.
 Black pixels are used for memory cells containing 0 and white for 1.

 Here is the space-time diagram of the first 10,000 iterations of the <a  href="https://bbchallenge.org/mAQACAQEDAQADAQACAQAEAAEFAQEBAQEEAQAAAAEB&s=10000&w=250&ox=0.8&status=halt" rel="external">5-state busy beaver champion</a>: